khoeger/LaTeXPostcards/README.md

-# Make a Postal Score Postcards using TeX
+# Generate your own Postal Score Postcards using TeX

 This is the current code used used to create
 [QuGyrs R. Katzu Press](https://qugyrsrkatztu.github.io)'s Postal Scores.